telerik/kendo-ui-core/docs/web/colorpicker/overview.md

 ---
 title: Overview
+page_title: Overview | Kendo UI ColorPicker Widget
+description: "Learn how to initialize the Kendo UI ColorPicker widget and configure its options."
+slug: overview_kendoui_colorpicker_widget
+position: 1
 ---

 # ColorPicker Overview

-The ColorPicker is a drop-down widget for selecting colors.
+[Kendo UI ColorPicker widget](http://demos.telerik.com/kendo-ui/colorpicker/index) is a drop-down widget for selecting colors.
 It is designed to replace the HTML5 `<input type="color">` tag, which is not widely supported in browsers.

 ## Getting Started

+### Initialize the ColorPicker

-### Initialize the ColorPicker via a jQuery ID selector
+Initialize the ColorPicker by using a jQuery ID selector:

     <input type="color" id="myColorField" />

     <script>